anshulrao/popularity-and-profits/README.md

 #### Summary
 - I downloaded both the stock data for Nongshim and search interest data for BTS.
+- I first carried out exploratory data analysis and plotted simple moving averages and other plots to visualize the reltionship between close price of Nongshim and search interest of BTS.
+- Seeing apprarent correlation, I did hypothesis testing (null hypothesis: close price of Nongshim and search interest of BTS are uncorrelated) on Pearson correlation coefficient and obtained a p-value of 0.
+Thus, the null hypothesis was rejected, and the correlation was confirmed to be noncoincidental.
 - I then built a Linear Regression model.
 I used half the data to train the model and then predicted the remaining half using the model.
+- I also tried bootstrapping by generating replicates of slope and intercept and plotted them.

 ### Data Sources